serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 That just left me with one "little" problem: having to use Flickr's horribly outdated REST API.

-Let's take a quick look at what that process is like.
+So you fully feel my pain, here's a quick look at what that process is like.

 # The Old Way - aka can we please not